RestiveSole267/canadianlootbox/README.md

-# canadianlootbox.github.io
+# Canadian Lootbox 🇨🇦
-Canadian Lootbox is a independent Canadian company that sent goods in a loot box only available from Canada.
-Owner: Jean-Paul Abi, Website Developer: Cameron White.:
+Canadian LootBox is an independent Canadian company that provides an online subscription box service that sends its subscribers a monthly box of Canadian goods that are only available in Canada.

+Founded: July 2021
+Founders: Jean-Paul Abi, Cameron White
+Monthly cost: N/A